wizo06/Hozon/README.md

 ## Introduction

-Hozon (保存), meaning "preserve" in Japanese, is an application for archiving media (images and videos) that are posted on social media platforms by any public user.
+Hozon (保存), meaning "preserve" in Japanese, is an application for archiving images that are posted on social media platforms by any public user.

 ## WIP features